BlaineDev/431-classes-2022/class07/README.md

 1. There will be a Minute Paper after Class 07.
 Details to come.
 2. [Lab 02](https://github.com/THOMASELOVE/431-labs-2022) is due Monday 2022-09-26 at 9 PM.
 You'll want to have read Spiegelhalter through Chapter 3.
+3. I've revised the slides used in Classes 05 and 06 again to fix a non-critical typo.
+4. I've changed the "Today's Slides" section in each README to include the PDF of the slides.
-3. I hope you've begun your [Project A](https://thomaselove.github.io/431-projectA-2022) data and proposal work.
+5. I hope you've begun your [Project A](https://thomaselove.github.io/431-projectA-2022) data and proposal work.

 ## One Last Thing